 I mean, clearly.
 I guess I could nitpick by saying the context of the title within the chorus doesn’t quite match up (it’s “if you wanna be my lover,” not someone who is a wannabe), but it probably wouldn’t be wise to mess with what I believe is the all-time bestselling single by a female group.
 Totally apt.
 If you only ever heard this chorus once you would know it forever.
 Call-and-response, singalong quality to spare.
 As a matter of fact, the “Yo, I’ll tell you what I want, what I really, really want” section could count as a bonus chorus because it also repeats.
 There you go.
 Choose your chorus.
 Either way it’s unimpeachable.
 But I’ll bet if you’re of a certain generation you could sing through the whole song right here on the spot.*

 *Fun fact: I was born a few months before they recorded it—before the song even existed!
 I get to say things like that now!

 “Believe,” Cher (1998)

 There’s nothing like a great dance track, and this is the dance-track chorus to rule them all.
-It makes glorious use of reverb and Auto-Tune, both of which would go on to exert huge influence over popular genres; it’s a pure high to sing; and the guitar line—which consists of only four notes—is the perfect complement.
+It makes glorious use of reverb and vocoder, both of which would go on to exert huge influence over popular genres; it’s a pure high to sing; and the guitar line—which consists of only four notes—is the perfect complement.
 This chorus pulls you in like a magnet.
 It energizes you and gives you life.
 It makes a feminist out of you if you weren’t one already.
 Which, really, epitomizes Cher herself.